-Injured & Need to Speak With A Truck Accident Lawyer?
+Injured & Need to Speak With A Truck Injury Lawyer?

-If you have been injured in a truck accident, you are likely in for a legal battle.
+If you suffer from a truck injury after an accident you are likely in for a legal battle.
 Trucking companies and their insurance providers are aggressive in defending against personal injury lawsuits.
-A truck accident lawyer at Pribanic & Pribanic knows how to counter the tactics of the insurance companies to obtain maximum compensation for our clients.
+A truck injury lawyer at Pribanic & Pribanic will know how to counter the tactics of the insurance companies to obtain maximum compensation for your case.

 TRUCK ACCIDENT & 18 WHEELER CRASHES

-We aggressively pursue the facts in truck accident cases, often going to the scene of the accident in person to collect valuable evidence.
+We pursue every fact in a truck accident case, often going to the scene of the accident in person to collect valuable evidence.

-We rely upon experts in accident reconstruction, engineering and other fields who help us find the facts.
-In many cases, we are able to increase the compensation our clients obtain by demonstrating that their injuries were the result of Federal Motor Carrier Safety Administration (FMCSA) violations, including:
+We rely upon experts in accident reconstruction, engineering and other fields who help us strengthen your case.
+Often, we are able to increase the compensation for clients by demonstrating that their injuries were the result of Federal Motor Carrier Safety Administration (FMCSA) violations, including:

 Hours of service violations resulting in driver fatigue